thoniorf/sharepoint-to-text/README.md

 # Works identically for ANY supported format
 # Most formats yield a single item, so use next() for convenience
 for result in sharepoint2text.read_file("document.docx"):  # or .doc, .pdf, .pptx, etc.
-    # Three methods available on ALL content types:
+    # Methods available on ALL content types:
     text = result.get_full_text()  # Complete text as a single string metadata = result.get_metadata()  # File metadata (author, dates, etc.)